ogg25/camera-enhancer-docs/introduction/index.md

 ## Overview of Dynamsoft Camera Enhancer

 Dynamsoft Camera Enhancer (DCE) is an SDK specifically designed for improving video frame decoding.
 Before video frames are transferred for decoding, DCE will do a series of preprocessing including camera control and frame filter.
 This step can largely reduce the rate of misreading.
 You can start your decode program development with DCE and also you can import DCE algorithm in your developed app to improve its performance.

 ## Main features

 1. Auto focus

     If the device's default auto focus is not sensitive enough, DCE can provide a specially design auto focus mode that can largely improve camera focus efficiency.
-Diversiform APIs also enable user to make personalized focus settings to reach various requirements.
+Further, it also enable user to make personalized focus settings to reach various requirements.

 2. Sensor control